Court Reporting Program

 In order to work in the state of Texas as a court reporter you must meet the following qualifications:

 - Pass a state and federal criminal history background check

 (CSR) Court Reporters Certification

 Applicants must first qualify through the Judicial Branch Certification Commission (JBCC) each time they sit for an exam.
-Follow this link for more information.
+Visit the Texas Judicial Branch Court Reporters Certification Exam webpage for more information.
 Applicants must then register for the certification exam with the Texas Court Reporters Association (TCRA), which is administering the exam on behalf of the JBCC.
-Follow this link for more information.
+Visit the Texas Court Reporters Association CSR Skills Exam webpage for more information.
 Registration must be completed at least 30 days before each exam.

 Written Exam $75